jasonm23/onlisp-markdown/onlisp.md

 whole program has the right level of granularity—each part large enough to do something substantial, but small enough to be understood as a single unit.

 Experienced Lisp programmers divide up their programs differently.
 As well as top-down design, they follow a principle which could be called bottom-up design—changing the language to suit the problem.
 In Lisp, you don’t just write your program down toward the language, you also build the language up toward your program.
-As you’re writing a program you may think "I wish Lisp had such- and-such an operator."
+As you’re writing a program you may think "I wish Lisp had such-and-such an operator."
 So you go and write it.
 Afterward you realize that using the new operator would simplify the design of another part of the program, and so on.
 Language and program evolve together.
 Like the border between two warring states, the boundary between language and program is drawn and redrawn, until eventually it comes to rest along the mountains and rivers, the natural frontiers of your problem.
 In the end your program will look as if the language had been designed for it.
 And when language and program ﬁt one another well, you end up with code which is clear, small, and efﬁcient.

 It’s worth emphasizing that bottom-up design doesn’t mean just writing the same program in a different order.
 When you work bottom-up, you usually end